Numerical Modeling of Time Dependent Diffusive Shock Acceleration: Introduction

 Methods for the simulations of CR transport have to reflect that transition: For high-energy extra-galactic CRs the equation of motion is integrated.
 In this ballistic regime, individual particle trajectories in arbitrary magnetic field configurations can be simulated precisely.
 However, for Galactic CRs with energies below $10^{16}\,\mathrm{eV}$ this approach becomes computationally costly as most of the computation is spend on resolving the particles' gyration.
 Therefore, for Galactic CRs the transport equation is commonly used to describe diffusive transport in space and momentum.

 The simplified, assuming isotropic (in momentum space) CR distributions, Fokker-Planck equation, often called Parker transport equation (e.g.\ \citep{Schlickeiser2002})

-describes the time evolution of the cosmic-ray density $n$ in space $\vec{x}$ and momentum $p = |\vec{p}|$.
+describes the time evolution of the cosmic-ray differential number density $\mathcal{N} = p^2 f(\vec{x}, p, t)$ in space $\vec{x}$ and momentum $p = |\vec{p}|$, with $f$ being the CR distribution function.
 Individual terms describe advection of CR with a background flow $\vec{u}$, spatial diffusion described by the diffusion tensor $\hat{\kappa}$, momentum diffusion described by the coefficient $D$, adiabatic energy changes and cosmic-ray sources $S$.

-In the ensemble-averaged picture, acceleration at shocks results from adiabatic heating.
-The Lorentz boosts between the particle frame and the frame in which the background flow is at rest are implicitly done in the derivation of the transport equation for accelerating background flows (see \cite{KirkSchlickeiser88}).
+In the test-particle picture, the average change in the particle's momentum can be calculated from changing the local fluid frames when the shock is crossed.
+Together with the probability to escape downstream and never return to the shock, the well-known power-law in momentum can be derived (e.g. \citep{Bell78I} or \textit{microscopic derivation} in \citep{Drury}).
+In the diffusive picture, the ensemble-averaged distribution function $f$ or density $\mathcal{N}$, are described by the transport equation in the frame in which the shock front is stationary.
+Here, diffusive shock acceleration results from adiabatic heating and the interplay between advection and spatial diffusion (e.g. \citep{Krymskii77}, \citep{KirkSchlickeiser88} or \textit{macroscopic approach} in \cite{Drury}).

 The spatial diffusion tensor is often defined in a local coordinate frame, describing diffusion parallel and perpendicular to the local magnetic field.
 The momentum diffusion coefficient describes acceleration of CR in the presence of magnetic field turbulence (Second-order Fermi acceleration).
 The knowledge of both, spatial and momentum diffusion tensors, is essential for the complete description of CR transport.